ZigZagExchange/backend/README.md

 Currently a user can only receive order updates on one connection at a time per chain.
 This may be upgraded in the future.

+## Pings

+The server sends a ping message every 10 seconds to assure the connection is alive.
+A pong response is expected in return.

+Most websocket clients handle the ping message automatically, so no extra work should be required on your part.

+Dead connections are auto closed.

 ## Order Statuses

 Shorthand | Status